rodrigogermanlopez/font-atlas-builder/README.md

 fab.defineAtlas( 256, 256, 0x0 ) ; // transparent bg spritesheet 256x256
 fab.padding = 2 ; // padding between glyphs/margin

+// you can rotate the quads inside the sprite to gain more room
+// during the spritesheet's packing (not supported by Starling, requires a tiny hack to BitmapText).
+// and I guess it breaks batching while rendering tons of glyphs on screen... fab.allowRotation = true ;

 // System fonts based on familyName (OSX FontBook) fab.addFontByStyle( "arialBold", "Arial", 30, 0xff0000, true, false ) ; // arial at 30pt, red, BOLD
 fab.addFontByStyle( "courierNew", "Courier New", 30, 0x00ff00, false, true ) ; // courier new at 30pt, green, ITALIC